MickWest/sitrec/README.md

 ```
 Before testing this, ensure you've got the five folders on the deploy servers, the same as on the local dev server.

+## Docker

+`docker compose up -d` will start a container running the sitrec frontend and sitrecServer.
+By default, this will expose the service on `http://localhost:6425/`, without a basepath.
+To run on a different port, change the `ports` section of the `docker-compose.yml` file.

+A default bind mount is set up for the `sitrec-videos` folder in the root of the project directory, allowing videos to be added.
+The `sitrec-cache` folder uses a volume by default, but can be changed to a bind mount by uncommenting a line in the `docker-compose.yml` file.

+A Mapbox token can be provided by setting the `MAPBOX_TOKEN` environment variable in the `.env` file, see `.env.example`.

+The rehosting & shortening functionality is not available in the docker container, as this depends on the Metabunk server.

 ## Adding A Sitch

 A "sitch" is a situation - i.e. a scenario that is being recreated.
 Each sitch is defined by one Javascript file, and (optionally) some data files.